toppev/StrikePracticeAPI/README.md

     }
 }
 ```

+### Example: change knockback when receiving a kit

 Or to set a custom spigot knockback to specific kits
 (Obviously not a working example but to get you started...):